 A few days or a week before your period, you may get a thicker, creamier discharge.
 The shade of white can extend to include cream or light yellow.

-If a person has no other symptoms, white discharge is most likely a sign of healthy lubrication.
-However, if the white discharge has a consistency like cottage cheese or is accompanied by a strong odour, it can indicate an infection.
+If a person has no other symptoms, the white discharge could mean a sign of healthy lubrication.
+However, if the white vaginal discharge is creamy or has a consistency like cottage cheese or is accompanied by a strong odour, it can mean/indicate an infection.

 When you’re not ovulating, your body will produce vaginal fluid that is thick and sticky.
 This vaginal discharge will act as a barrier to prevent sperm from getting through your cervix and into your uterus.